-This is part of the relationship hygiene process that can make everyone’s life a bit easier.
-Check in about the day. what felt good and what didn’t, what plans you can make for the next weekend.
+These single mother tips are a part of the relationship hygiene process that can make everyone’s life a bit easier.
+Check in about the day, what felt good and what didn’t, what plans you can make for the next weekend.

 In some ways, this can also set examples for your child to emulate as they grow up.

 One of the non-negotiable things to do to become successful as a single mother, is to have a good grip over finances.

 Whether you have support from your ex-spouse or not, it’s a good idea to have a financial forecast to work with, which includes aspects of health, academics, travel and even emergencies.

 If you’ve had a joint debt with your ex-spouse, see if you can pay it off as fast as possible.
 Joint debts can be tricky for the simple reason that if the other party isn’t paying, authorities will come after your life.
 Living debt-free is a good idea anytime, even more so if you’re a single mother.